 That Was Not The End Of That

 I didn’t know it at the time, but I found out later I was “competing” for this position with over 200 other candidates.
 The Human Resources Department narrowed the field down to the 12 of us.
 The 12 of us each got interviewed and then HR narrowed the field down to eight.
-Then Rick interviewed the 8 of us, one at at time.
-Then just the 3 of us where back for another interview then just the two of us.
+Then Rick interviewed the 8 of us, one at a time.
+Then just the 3 of us were back for another interview than just the two of us.
 Unknown to me a very special professional in the industry had been invited to also apply.
 I was competing against an industry professional from a competitor.
-I learned later they’d decided it was time to be more progressive and hire their first female sales professional.
+I learned later they’d decided it was time to be more progressive and hire their first female sales professionals.
 Yeah!
-Oh wait… That meant I didn’t get the position.
+Oh, wait… That meant I didn’t get the position.

 I know, I know.
 My first reaction was Drats!
-But wait: Rick made an offer I could not refuse that took not only took the sting out of it, but offered me a change to develop, deepen and practice several valuable skill sets.
+But wait: Rick made an offer I could not refuse that took not only took the sting out of it but offered me a chance to develop, deepen and practice several valuable skill sets.

 Rick’s Offer Included Much Milage

 It seems I scored very high in my aptitude test on mechanical abilities.
-Would I consider starting off as a Retail Installation Coordinator or a RIC (I teased him about naming a job position after himself – a few months later).
-I learned I’d be in charge of new and renovated in-store fixture set ups, and on occasion merchandising as well.
+Would I consider starting as a Retail Installation Coordinator or a RIC (I teased him about naming a job position after himself – a few months later)?
+I learned I’d be in charge of new and renovated in-store fixture setups, and on occasion merchandising as well.
 Exciting times.
-Plus I’d lead teams of up to 12 on the set up crews, and on the merchandising teams.
+Plus I’d lead teams of up to 12 on the setup crews, and the merchandising teams.

-It was starting to get tiring towards the end of the 10 months between the miles, the hours and being away from home a change was wanted… However there was also a very big sense of accomplishment to go along with it all.
-I enjoyed hiring, training each of the set up crews.
-Plus I was very pleased and proud of a exceptional perfect safety record.
-Zero accidents despite the urgency of the set ups and the less than ideal working conditions.
+It was starting to get tiring towards the end of the 10 months between the miles, the hours and being away from home a change was wanted… However, there was also a very big sense of accomplishment to go along with it all.
+I enjoyed hiring, training each of the setup crews.
+Plus I was very pleased and proud of an exceptional perfect safety record.
+Zero accidents despite the urgency of the setups and the less than ideal working conditions.

-However being called into Rick’s office for a meeting with a one week lead time left me time to wonder “What’s up?”
+However, being called into Rick’s office for a meeting with a one week lead time left me time to wonder “What’s up?”
 It was good news I was being promoted and moving from the Sales Support Team into the position of Sales Trainee.
-Better still of all the trainers in the firm I was going to be training with Mr. Trevor Hunt.
-He had a first rate track record having worked his way up the corporate ladder in the England and then come to Canada to work in the firm.
+Better still of all the trainers in the firm I was going to be training with Mr Trevor Hunt.
+He had a first-rate track record having worked his way up the corporate ladder in England and then come to Canada to work in the firm.
 He had quite a bit of experience and was a very gifted trainer.
 That was a very good meeting.

 The Four States of Awareness

-Rick then shared a life altering piece of insight that has helped me better understand myself and shape all of the consulting, training, coaching and mentoring I’ve done since.
-It really was an Ah Ha! moment.
+Rick then shared a life-altering piece of insight that has helped me better understand myself and shape all of the consulting, training, coaching and mentoring I’ve done since.
+It was an Ah-Ha! moment.

 He introduced me to the: Four States of Awareness, also known as the Four States of Consciousness.
 They go something like this: